 You can easily swim to this island and enjoy its low-tide beaches shown, from Bailey's Bay mentioned above.

-21 rooms and suites.
 1 Mid Ocean Drive, Tucker's Town, Hamilton Parish.
 Or by airmail at P. O. Box HM 1728, Hamilton HM GX.
 Telephone: (441) 293-0330.
 Fax: (441) 293-8837.
+Hotel and resort.
+21 rooms and suites.
 Cottage colony and Private club.
 Must be a member or referred by one to stay.
 For the affluent.
-2011 room rates April through November per night are, for a member, single from $310, double from $320; non-member single from $360, double from $370.
 This property was one of those begun by the British shipping organization Furness Withy in the 1920s that really began Bermuda's climb in tourism.
 On a 640-acre estate in the most exclusive area of Bermuda, with numerous beautiful residences and 3 large private beach areas, unique features of which are natural arches, plus coves on the estate, accessible by a private road to the Tucker's Town peninsula usable only by Club members.
 The world-famous Mid Ocean 18-hole golf course was first laid out by Charles Blair MacDonald, who created what became the National Golf Course in the USA.
 It is often ranked as one of the 10 best golf curses in the world.
 There are also 2 tennis courts and a tennis pro.
 With fine dining in its own restaurant, plus a Beach Cafe.
 It has received the Bermuda Government's Tourism Longtail Merit Award.
 On bus route # 1.

 Photo: Bermuda Tourism